nanihemanth/Visualization-of-Covid-Cases--India/README.md

 ## Files
 - `covid_visualization.ipynb`: Jupyter notebook containing the code for visualizing COVID-19 data.
-- `data/`: Directory containing the dataset(s) used for visualization.
-- `figures/`: Directory containing figures generated from the visualizations.

 ## Example Figures

 *Figure 1: Bar chart showing the total number of COVID-19 cases in different states of India.*
 ![Bar Chart](1.png)

-*Figure 2: Bar chart showing the total number of COVID-19 cases in different years in India.*
+*Figure 2: Bar chart showing the total number of COVID-19 cases in the year 2020(India).*
 ![Bar Chart](2.png)

 *Figure 3: Bar Chart displaying the distribution of COVID-19 cases in the year 2020 in India.*